Milton, MA - Everything you Want to Know

 Types of Real Estate One Can Expect to Find

-This community is full of historical old and new, contemporary homes.
+The Milton area is full of homes for sale including, contemporary homes.
 Many houses date back to the 19th century.
 One recognizable feature in the area signifying the older residences are the stone walls lining many properties.
 Many of these houses are homes where many workers maintained the grounds and buildings over the years.

 Victorian Era homes with Historic Charm